digi-embedded/meta-digi/README.md

 This is a list of known issues and limitations at the time of release.
 An updated list can be found on the online documentation.

+* When using TrustFence (TM)  encrypted images secure boot support, the CAAM will hang the processor when trying to authenticate an encrypted firmware image after a failed attempt.
+Hence the target needs to be reset after an authentication failure.
+* If TrustFence (TM) image encryption support is enabled, the uSD image will boot a signed U-Boot only.

 ## Digi ConnectCore 6UL

 * In the Bluetooth interface, the UART hardware flow control doesn’t work